IEA-Task-43/digital_wra_data_standard/README.md

 floating lidar data delivery.
 Developed in collaboration with floating lidar OEMs, this format aims to support consistent and efficient processing of floating lidar datasets from OEMs to data consumers.
 It defines a common structure for specifying key measurements and metadata in a clear, machine-readable format.

+The Floating Lidar File Format has its own independent versioning which differs from the overall repository release version.
+Please see the release notes for details on which schema version is included in each release.

 <br>